Mexico Field Trips, February and March 1980

 Driving

-was very slow due to many slow trucks & impossibility to pass
+was very slow due to many slow trucks and impossibility to pass

 because of many curves in mountain road.